davidmegginson/fgfs-scenery-build/README.md

 North American Scenery
 ======================

+## Goals

+Build FlightGear scenery that

+1. has full North American coverage (so far, just CAN/USA/MEX).
+2. is suitable for low-altitude VFR navigation, even without osm2city and 3D models enabled.
+3. is compatible with stable versions of FlightGear, not just the _next_ branch.
+4. includes detailed and accurate lakes, rivers, wetlands, and coastlines.

 ## Configuration

 A Makefile drives the process.
 Most building happens using 10x10 buckets, and you must supply a _BUCKET_ variable to the make process, e.g.